Cal-Rex/milestone-p1-ronin347-media/testing.md

 ## User Testing
 Special thanks to the following individuals took the time to meticulously go through the site and and give me excellent feedback
 - Sarah Breen
+- Gemma Hamill
 - Chris Williams
 - Daniel Cahill
-- Andrea Marshall
 - Omercan Cirit
+- Seun Owonikoko
 - Christina Myrvold
-- Seun Owonikoko
+- Andrea Marshall

 Also, a big thank you to Everyone In the Code Institute Slack who took the time to have a look at my project